vikramlucky/My-Work/README.md

 ## Contents

 - ### Machine Learning & Deep Learning Projects
-  -[(In progress...)
-Urban Sound Classification [Deep learning]- Audio Processing](https://github.com/vikramlucky/Springboard/blob/master/Capstone_Project_2/Code/Urban%20Sound%20Classification_.ipynb):
+  -[Urban Sound Classification [Deep learning]- Audio Processing](https://github.com/vikramlucky/Springboard/blob/master/Capstone_Project_2/Code/UrbanSoundClassification.ipynb):
 	How about teaching computer to classify urban sounds automatically into categories!? -That is exactly what i will be doing in this project using various sophisticated Machine learning and deep learning techniques.
 	DATA: Created by Justin Salamon, Christopher Jacoby and Juan Pablo Bello